Cellular Network

 advantage of using hexagons is that it approaches a circular shape which

-.
+is the ideal power coverage area.
 The real cell shape is as shown above

 and it's shape will keep changing due to prevailing conditions.